kamgrzeski/SoftCRM/README.md

 # Now you should then be able to access SoftCRM easily!

-I see that you have come to the end.
-Do you appreciate my work on <strong>SoftCRM</strong>?
-Give me a few dollars for beer using Paypal donation!
+I appreciate you taking the time to explore my work on <strong>SoftCRM</strong>.
+If you found it valuable, consider supporting me with a small donation for a beer via PayPal!
+Thank you!

 <img src="https://i.ibb.co/NmFYNfx/beer-1.png">